Top 10 Best Process Documentation Tools & Software in 2024

 10. ClickHelp – Best for Robust Review Process

-ClickHelp enables the creation, translation, and publication of technical documentation within a single portal.
+ClickHelp enables the creation, how to translate, and publication of technical documentation within a single portal.
 It benefits teams by offering single-sourcing, review workflow, reporting, flexible customization, and branding features.

 For me, its standout feature is its robust review process, where users can assign topics to reviewers, who can then log in, view a unique reviewer UI, highlight text, and make annotations in the margins.
 It is similar to the review process in Google Docs, making it familiar and easy to use for many users.